MarkDiGiovanni/SpriteKitMonkeyDemoGame/README.md

 SpriteKitMonkeyDemoGame
 =======================

-This is a demo game written for reference with the Sprite Kit Introduction Blog Post at blogs.captechconsulting.com
+This is a demo game written for reference with the Sprite Kit Introduction Blog Post: http://www.captechconsulting.com/blog/mark-digiovanni/ios-7-tutorial-series-introduction-sprite-kit

-Blog Post Link forthcoming.

 Resource Attributions:
 Audio files referenced in this game are all licensed under the Creative Commons Attribution license and can be found here: